This article will provide an overview of what Google Ads attributions are and explain data-driven attributions.

 Over 50% of all web traffic comes from mobile devices such as smartphones and tablets, which increases year by year.
 An easy way to find this data on your website is by going to Google Analytics > Mobile > Overview.
-Users are using more than 1 device to do their product research and purchases.
+Users use more than one device to do their product research and purchases.

 This new behavior creates a fragmented conversion pattern.
-Over 90% of users switch between devices to complete a purchase.
+For example, over 90% of users switch between devices to complete a purchase.
 And over 38% of customers will have interacted with a wide set of platforms.
-Meaning that they might have started seeing your product on Google Shopping, viewed an ad on display and clicked on a text ad.
-So it is now very important that we take each platform into consideration.
+Meaning that they might have started seeing your product on Google Shopping, viewed an ad on display, and clicked on a text ad.
+So it is now essential that we consider each platform.

 Let’s look at an example.
-When you buy a product, chances are you didn’t use just 1 device or in 1 sitting.
-Buying a product takes multiple days, research, time and consideration.
-Your path before buying a product may be something like below.
+When you buy a product, chances are you didn’t use just one device or in 1 sitting.
+Purchasing a product takes multiple days, research, time, and consideration.
+Your path before buying a product might be something like below.
 On Sunday you started your search with a generic search term.
 On Tuesday your search was more relevant.
 On Wednesday you found a specific brand.
 And on Friday you bought your product.

-The user journey is a lot more fragmented, different days, times, devices, keywords, advertising areas all leading up to a purchase.
+The user journey is a lot more fragmented.
+Different days, times, devices, keywords, and advertising areas lead to a purchase.
 Many advertisers are focused on a small subset of consumer paths.
 They are not considering all the different interactions that lead up to the conversion.
 Google Ads attributions allow us to see all conversions beyond the last click model.

-To make attributions work we need to make sure we track all types of conversion that are important to your business.
+To make attributions work, we need to track all types of conversions that are important to your business.
 This can be telephone calls, email link click, contact forms, quote requests, purchases, and so on.